Course ASSIST HEIDI – Designing and implementing Assistive Tools for people with disabilities

 Please accept cookies for external media to view videos

-The course methodology and contents will be similar to the ASSIST HEIDI Summer School 2022.
+The course methodology will be similar to the ASSIST HEIDI summer school 2025.

 See also #assistheidi (linkedin).